Guilty03/Toy-Problems-Solutions/README.md

 6. **Cylinder Volume:** Calculates the volume of a cylinder using object-oriented programming.

 ## How to Run
-1. Clone the repository: `git clone <repository-link>`
+1. Clone the repository: `git clone https://github.com/Guilty03/Toy-Problems-Solutions`
-2. Navigate to the folder: `cd Week-1-Toy-Problems`
+2. Navigate to the folder: `cd Toy-Problems-Solutions`
 3. Open each `.js` file in a JavaScript runtime (e.g., Node.js or browser console) to test.

 ## Author